Program Number: 10-204-3

 |809-196||Introduction to Sociology||3|

-Successful completion of course 204-168 Design, Production and Planning 2: Digital Output is the required exit assessment for the program.
+Successful completion of 204-168 Design, Production and Planning 2: Digital Output is the exit assessment graduation requirement for the program.

 ** The credits for 103-159 Computer Literacy-Microsoft Office and 890-101 College 101 are Institutional Requirements for graduation.
 Consequently, they are not part of the program credit requirements.